kanishkamisra/minicons-experiments/multiberts/README.md

 # Access the multi-berts

-The multi-bert models used in this project involve the 5 bert-base models, each of which accompanied by 28 different checkpoints at every 20000 steps upto the 200,000th step, and then after every 100,000 steps, giving us a whopping 140 different models.
+[Sellam et al. (2021)](https://arxiv.org/abs/2106.16163) released 25 different bert-base replications to facilitate robust analyses of the bert training procedure.
+Additionally for five of those models, they also released 28 different checkpoints at every 20000 steps upto the 200,000th step, and then after every 100,000 steps, giving us a whopping 140 different model checkpoints on which we can run analyses on.
+We use these 140 checkpoints for our BLiMP analyses.

-Download the multi-bert models from the google storage space made available by the authors of the original paper:
+Download the multi-bert models from the google storage space made available by Sellam et al. (2021):

 ```bash
 for ckpt in {0..4} ; do